Example questions

 2. What is the purpose of beautifulSoup in the context of web scraping? (comprehension)

-3. Please describe the difference between the “two scraping philosophies” when it comes to retrieving and storing data by means of web scraping (according to “Fields of Gold”). (comprehension)
+3. Please describe the difference between “parsing on the fly” versus “parsing after the data collection” (according to “Fields of Gold”). (comprehension)

 4. What conclusions can you draw with regard to the accuracy of the timestamps provided in the user review section of metacritic (e.g., https://www.metacritic.com/movie/the-godfather/user-reviews )?
 Provide a short answer in less than 50 words. (analysis)